Hydrogen storage: Porous or layered carbon

 Activated carbons are highly porous amorphous carbon materials with high apparent surface area.
 Hydrogen physisorption can be increased in these materials by increasing the apparent surface area and optimizing pore diameter to around 7 Å. These materials are of particular interest due to the fact that they can be made from waste materials, such as cigarette butts which have shown great potential as precursor materials for high-capacity hydrogen storage materials.

 Graphene can store hydrogen efficiently.
 The H2 adds to the double bonds giving graphane.
 The hydrogen is released upon heating to 450 °C.

 Hydrogen carriers based on nanostructured carbon (such as carbon buckyballs and nanotubes) have been proposed.
 However, hydrogen content amounts up to ≈3.0-7.0 wt% at 77K which is far from the value set by US Department of Energy (6 wt% at nearly ambient conditions).

 To realize carbon materials as effective hydrogen storage technologies, carbon nanotubes (CNTs) have been doped with MgH2.
 The metal hydride has proven to have a theoretical storage capacity (7.6 wt%) that fulfills the United States Department of Energy requirement of 6 wt%, but has limited practical applications due to its high release temperature.
 The proposed mechanism involves the creation of fast diffusion channels by CNTs within the MgH2 lattice.
 Fullerene substances are other carbonaceous nanomaterials that have been tested for hydrogen storage in this center.
 Fullerene molecules are composed of a C60 close-caged structure, that allows for hydrogenation of the double bonded carbons leading to a theoretical C60H60 isomer with a hydrogen content of 7.7 wt%.
 However, the release temperature in these systems is high (600 °C).

-Metal-organic frameworks
+Metal–organic frameworks

-Metal-organic frameworks represent another class of synthetic porous materials that store hydrogen and energy at the molecular level.
+Metal–organic frameworks represent another class of synthetic porous materials that store hydrogen and energy at the molecular level.
 MOFs are highly crystalline inorganic-organic hybrid structures that contain metal clusters or ions (secondary building units) as nodes and organic ligands as linkers.
 When guest molecules (solvent) occupying the pores are removed during solvent exchange and heating under vacuum, porous structure of MOFs can be achieved without destabilizing the frame and hydrogen molecules will be adsorbed onto the surface of the pores by physisorption.
 Compared to traditional zeolites and porous carbon materials, MOFs have very high number of pores and surface area which allow higher hydrogen uptake in a given volume.
-Thus, research interests on hydrogen storage in MOFs have been growing since 2003 when the first MOF-based hydrogen storage was introduced.
-Since there are infinite geometric and chemical variations of MOFs based on different combinations of SBUs and linkers, many researches explore what combination will provide the maximum hydrogen uptake by varying materials of metal ions and linkers.